bifferos/xbox-kill-switch/README.md

 It can be used as part of a parental control strategy for disabling the xbox during unsuitable times (e.g. 06:00am before school!).

+Instead of disabling the xbox itself, it's easiest to disable the PSU.
+The PSU supplies 5v standby to the console at all times, which allows powering up of the PSU from the console itself.
+The console sends a 3.3v signal on the blue cable to the PSU IC, and this switches on the 12v rail, required for playing games.
+If the blue cable is interrupted the xbox powers down.
+So all that's required is something that prevents the blue signal getting from the xbox to the PSU.
+The just needs 3.3v GPIO input (from the xbox) and output (to the PSU).
+The ESP decides when the signal will be allowed through.

 ## Hardware Requirements

 - ESP32-C3 Miniboard